stephendawsondev/Sleep-Healthily/TESTING.md

 ## Manual Testing

 I carried out manual testing according to my user stories.
+To be considered a pass, it needs to have met the acceptance criteria.
 I carried the tests out on Google Chrome, Mozilla Firefox, and Safari on MacBook.

 | User story - As a user, I can...                                                                                             | Notes  | Chrome | Firefox | Safari |
 | ---------------------------------------------------------------------------------------------------------------------------- | ------ | :----: | :-----: | :----: |